gillesdami/yugioh-superdb/README.md

 This repository includes GitHub Actions automation that:

 - ✅ Runs daily at 2:00 AM UTC to sync the database
+- ✅ Downloads the latest database from previous releases before syncing
+- ✅ Falls back to `yugioh-superdb-v0.sqlite` for bootstrapping
 - ✅ Creates releases when database changes are detected
 - ✅ Sends email notifications for updates, failures, and warnings
 - ✅ Includes full logs and database statistics

 See `GITHUB_ACTIONS_SETUP.md` for configuration instructions.

+**Database Flow:**

+1. Downloads latest `yugioh-superdb.sqlite` from the most recent release
+2. If no releases exist, uses `yugioh-superdb-v0.sqlite` as bootstrap
+3. Runs the sync script to update the database
+4. Creates a new release if changes are detected

 ## Manual Usage